charieliezxje/Game-2048-JavaFX/README.md

 ## File Structure

+The project structure is organized as follows:

 ```
 src/
 ├── org.example.game2048javafx/
+│   ├── Controller.java  # Controller for the game
+│   ├── Model.java       # Model for the game
+│   ├── View.java        # View for the game
 │   ├── Game2048.java    # Main game logic and UI
 │   ├── Main.java        # Entry point for the application
 │   └── resources/       # Optional resources like images or stylesheets
 └── README.md            # Comprehensive documentation
 ```

 ## Known Issues